 What does policy and patching management include?

-Patching and policy management include security policy enforcement, app control, patch management (automated OS and kernel updates) and remote wipe.
+Patching and policy management includes security policy enforcement, app control, patch management (automated OS and kernel updates), and remote wipe.

 Summary

-The units highlight how the BYOD trend is gaining popularity, and as a result, organizations face new security challenges.
+The unit highlights how the BYOD trend is gaining popularity, and how, as a result, organizations face new security challenges.
 Notably It is crucial for companies to establish strict security policies and train employees on best practices for using personal devices at work to reduce the risk of data breaches, sensitive information theft, and malware attacks.
-The module in other subsequent units clearly stipulates how mobile devices are vulnerable to various unique security threats, including platform-specific malware, malicious apps in official app stores, SIM swapping, APN security, and SMS brute force attacks.
+The module in other subsequent units clearly describes how mobile devices are vulnerable to various unique security threats, including platform-specific malware, malicious apps in official app stores, SIM swapping, APN security, and SMS brute force attacks.

-Further it has been described how users need to be aware of these risks and adopt best practices to mitigate potential vulnerabilities.
-They also need to play a role in protecting and preventing mobile threats as such to safeguard against security vulnerabilities.
+Further, it has been described how users need to be aware of these risks and adopt best practices to mitigate potential vulnerabilities.
+They also need to play a role in protecting and preventing mobile threats to safeguard against security vulnerabilities.
 It is crucial to keep mobile devices updated with the latest patches and software updates.
-The unit further explores one of the mechanisms used which is referred to as patch management, which mostly involves updating the OS and individual applications, while policy management focuses on creating and enforcing security policies, such as password requirements and app usage restrictions.
-The units further stipulate how organizations can use MDM solutions to automate patch management and ensure compliance with overall security policies of the organization.
-As a real-world example Android Device Policy is given.
+The unit explores two of the mechanisms used for this: patch management mostly involves updating the OS and individual applications, while policy management focuses on creating and enforcing security policies, such as password requirements and app usage restrictions.
+The unit further describes how organizations can use MDM solutions to automate patch management and ensure compliance with the overall security policies of the organization.
+A real-world example, Android Device Policy, is given.

 References